codecentric/chaos-monkey-spring-boot/docs/README.md

 java -jar your-app.jar --spring.profiles.active=chaos-monkey
 {% endhighlight %}

-Spring Boot Chaos Monkey will attack your @Service classes and will randomly add some latency to all <b>public</b> methods.
+Chaos Monkey for Spring Boot will attack your @Service classes and will randomly add some latency to all <b>public</b> methods.

 There are some more assaults and watcher, that can attack your app.
 <a name="watcher"></a>
 ## Watcher
-A watcher is a Spring Boot Chaos Monkey component, that will scan your app for a specific type of annotation.
+A watcher is a Chaos Monkey for Spring Boot component, that will scan your app for a specific type of annotation.

 Following Spring annotation are supported:
 - @Controller